TarmiziIzzuddin/1DCNN_Mental_Imagery/README.md

 }
 ```

-This study proposes the use of 1D-CNN to classify the mental imagery signal from EEG data, with an application toward target selection for a teleoperable mobile robot.
+This study proposes the use of 1D-CNN to classify the mental imagery signal from EEG data, with an application towards target selection for a teleoperable mobile robot.

 <p align="center">
   <img width="522" height="477" src="https://github.com/TarmiziIzzuddin/1DCNN_Mental_Imagery/blob/main/NCAA-Diagram.png">